sayan39/AnimalWelfare/README.md

 # AnimalWelfare
 this website made for rescue Stray Animals and give them a proper shelter.
-# all the process for user side
+# all the process for user side by using screenshots
 Login Page:<br>